-Heads of Commonwealth Institutions responsible for national collections listed in the attached Table of agencies authorised and other Commonwealth institutions to whom National Archives has issued this records authority, as listed in the Table of agencies authorised.
+Heads of Commonwealth institutions responsible for agency collections listed in the attached Table of agencies authorised

 Purpose

 Authorises arrangements for the disposal of records in accordance with section 24(2)(b) of the Archives Act 1983.

 Determines records classed as 'retain as national archives' in this records authority to be part of the archival resources of the Commonwealth under section 3C of the Archives Act 1983.